firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 of code, which is not modified by the IR engine.
-A :class:`~pyop2.ir.ast_base.FlatBlock` is used to represent (possibly large) fragments of code for which we are not interested in any kind of transformations, so it may be particularly useful to speed up code development when writing, for example, test cases or non-expensive kernels.
+A :class:`~pyop2.ir.ast_base.FlatBlock` is used to represent (possibly large) fragments of code for which we are not interested in any kind of transformation, so it may be particularly useful to speed up code development when writing, for example, test cases or non-expensive kernels.
 On the other hand, time-demanding kernels should be properly represented using a "real" AST.
 For example, an useful AST for ``init`` could be the following